davidxiao/tscode/Readme.md

 - frontend,

-### Are there any improvements you could make to your submission?

-Yes,

-- could improve unit tests and do more unit tests.

-- could improve UI

 ### What would you do differently if you were allocated more time?

+- I think most of the system is good for me, but I can improve stability, edge cases, etc

+- the bundling part probably can improve as well, especially need to compile into one single file, which ideally include all imported code, maybe need 3rd tools, or need more time to explore.

-I could improve the tests,
+- I could improve the tests,

-I could improve the UI for front end
+- I could improve the UI for front end

 ### Commit history